Go for the Green!

 Go for the Green is our annual sustainability competition between residential communities at Western, focusing on composting food waste and reducing energy usage in the residence halls!

-Students can pledge to take part in the competition from February 5 to Earth Day to conserve energy resources and compost on campus!
+Students can pledge to take part in the competition from Janurary 9th to Earth Day to conserve resources and compost on campus!
 Reduce your footprint and learn how to make sustainable behavior changes that will help you save big in your time at Western.

 Students who pledge to Go for the Green get a custom sticker-sheet set and poster to hang on their door and are entered into a prize raffle with gifts from local Bellingham businesses.
 The community that reduces the most energy consumption will win a dessert bar for their community!